 The Tribe’s men’s and women’s programs combined to tie or break 50 school records during his tenure, including having both a man and woman set school records for season and career scoring average at the school.
 The men’s team finished as the Colonial Athletic Association runner-up in 2010 and the women’s team ranked among the NCAA Top 100 in each of the past two seasons, a first for the program.

 Gysek is a Class “A” member of the PGA of America and he has competed as a professional on several mini-tours and in the Mid-Atlantic PGA.
 He is also a member of the National Golf Coaches Association, and is a Certified Golf Instructor, as well as being a Master Clubfitter and Equipment Specialist.

 Nike Golf Schools & Junior Camps at College of William & Mary offer each junior golfer the same opportunity to succeed, regardless of their starting point.
 Our program offers a positive and fun learning environment, one in which campers can thrive under the direction of motivated and highly skilled instructors.
-The Extended Day program runs from 9:00am-9:00pm.
-The Day Camp option runs from 9:00am-4:00pm.

 In addition to daily instruction and course play, campers will enjoy fun downtime activities including supervised trips to history-rich Colonial Williamsburg located adjacent to the campus.
 Campers are housed two per room in dorms on campus at the College of William & Mary.
 The staff lives in the dorms with the campers to ensure safety and supervision.

 Upon arrival, all participants are evaluated by the staff so that their own instructional needs can be addressed throughout the week.